 I’d like to use my mother’s maiden name for my first child, but does Macallister work for a daughter?

 Often well meaning comments suggest that the family save the name for a son, and choose a different name for their daughter.
 When I first started out, I think it’s possible that I said that sometimes, too.
 (And I’m sure I thought it more than once.)

 It can seem like a logical suggestion, and I believe the comments are well-meaning.
 But the longer I write about names, the more those comments make me feel uneasy.

 So I thought I’d share why I no longer suggest parents the save name for a son.

 Girls deserve family names, too.

 I know a few families where the boys are named after fathers and grandfathers, and the girls’ names?
 They’re just pretty.

 The pressure to hand down a family name can be intense.
 If you’ve fulfilled your obligation with your first child’s name, it’s perfectly understandable that you might want to start with a blank slate for future children.

-Factor in that men’s names tend to be slightly less trend-sensitive, and it’s easy to see how you end up with William James III and Ava Grace.
+Factor in that men’s names tend to be slightly less trend-sensitive, and it’s easy to see how you end up with William James III and Everly Grace.
 One enduring classic to honor generations past, and one on-trend, stylish choice that is all yours.

 But I think there’s something very egalitarian about the idea that the firstborn gets the family name, even if William ends up with a granddaughter Willa, or you pass on the family surname Hunter regardless of gender.